r4victor/tenthousandmeters/content/blog/python_bts_12.md

 ...
 ```

 The job of `GET_YIELD_FROM_ITER` is to ensure that the object to yield from, which is the value on top of the stack, is an iterator.
 If the object is a generator, `GET_YIELD_FROM_ITER` leaves it as is.
-Otherwise, it replaces the object with `iter(obj)`.
+Otherwise, `GET_YIELD_FROM_ITER` replaces the object with `iter(obj)`.

 The first thing `YIELD_FROM` does is pop a value from the stack.
-Usually, this value is the value sended into the generator by `send()`.
-But on the first run, `send()` doesn't send the value, so the compiler produces a `LOAD_CONST` instruction before `YIELD_FROM` that pushes `None` onto the stack.
+Usually, this value is a value pushed by `send()`.
+But `send()` pushes nothing on the first run, so the compiler emits before `YIELD_FROM` a `LOAD_CONST` instruction that pushes `None`.

 The second thing `YIELD_FROM` does is peek the object to yield from.
 If the value to send is `None`, `YIELD_FROM` calls `obj.__next__()`.
 Otherwise, it calls `obj.send(value)`.
-If the call raises a `StopIteration` exception, then `YIELD_FROM` replaces the object on top of the stack with the result and continues with the frame execution.
+If the call raises a `StopIteration` exception, `YIELD_FROM` replaces the object on top of the stack (i.e. the object to yield from) with the result, and the frame execution continues.
 If the call returns a value without exceptions, `YIELD_FROM` stops the frame execution and returns the value to `send()`.
 In the latter case, it also sets the instruction pointer in such a way so that the next execution of the frame starts with `YIELD_FROM` again.
-What will be different on subsequent runs is the state of the object to yield from and the value to send.
+What will be different on the subsequent runs is the state of the object to yield from and the value to send.

 A native coroutine is basically a generator object that has a different type.
 The difference between the types is that the `generator` type implements `__iter__()` and `__next__()`, while the `coroutine` type implements `__await__()`.
 The implementation of `send()` is the same.